Sunday, August 30, 2015

 He captured the NEA Jim Thorpe Memorial Trophy as NFL Player of the Year, was back and player of the year in the opinion of Pro Football Weekly and was cited for his 1973 NFL achievements by Mutual Broadcasting, the 101 Club of Kansas City, the New York Pro Football Writers Association, the Wisconsin Pro Football Writers, the 1000-yard foundation and Football Digest among others.

-O.J.'s highest single game average was 10.0 (219 yards on 22 attempts) against New England at Orchard Park but he has never scored more than two touchdowns in a single game.
-His best efforts have been against New England, a team he has racked for 946 yards and seven touchdowns in eight games.
-His 94-yard run against Pittsburgh on October 29, 1972 is a Buffalo record.
+O.J.'s highest single-game average was 10.0 (219 yards on 22 attempts) against New England at Orchard Park but he has never scored more than two touchdowns in a single game.
+His best efforts have been against New England, a team he has racked up for 946 yards and seven touchdowns in eight games.
+His 94-yard run against Pittsburgh on October 29, 1972, is a Buffalo record.

 A unanimous choice for All-Pro and All-Conference two successive seasons, O.J. played in two straight Pro Bowl games.
 He was MVP in the 1973 Pro Bowl with 112 yards on 16 carries.